 GDPR or General Data Protection Regulation is new legislation from the European Commission to enhance the protection of personal data and the rights of EU residents.
 They have outlined the requirements to be followed in order to be GDPR compliant.

 GDPR lays down the rules on the processing of user data.
-The new regulation protects the fundamental right of user’s freedom and lays down the strict rule on protecting user data.
-The rule is applicable to every business which – offers goods and services to individuals in EU or monitors the behavior of individuals within EU.
-As an individual staying in EU, all your personal data can be processed only for authorized purposes with minimum identity exposure.
+The new regulation protects the fundamental right of the user’s freedom and lays down the strict rule on protecting user data.
+The rule is applicable to every business which – offers goods and services to individuals in the EU or monitors the behavior of individuals within the EU.
+As an individual staying in the EU, all your personal data can be processed only for authorized purposes with minimum identity exposure.

 At PushEngage we always keep data integrity, the privacy of the user, and data security as the topmost priority.
-We at PushEngage are committed to make our product fully complaint to GDPR.
+We at PushEngage are committed to making our product fully compliant with GDPR.
 Simultaneously we have launched several features for both website owners who are sending browser push notifications and push subscribers for GDPR.

 Even if your site does not need to comply with GDPR, we find some of these features helping you offer more control to your customers, and they would be confident that you will respect their choices.

 Here are the best practices for you as a website owner to enable our GDPR features on your website, so you can be compliant and your customers are happy with your site.
-We wrote in detail about how to configure unsubscription option for web push notifications, and offer a granular level of unsubscription to your subscribers.
+We wrote in detail about how to configure the unsubscription option for web push notifications, and offer a granular level of unsubscription to your subscribers.